-Ugandan men over 55 years of age reported dissatisfaction with their level of sexual activity, frequency of sexual drive, ability to have erections and the change in their sexual performance over the past year that was statistically correlated with the severity of their LUTS.
-These data are the first from Africa to report similar findings to the evidence from North America and Europe that sexual dysfunction and lower urinary tract symptoms are strongly linked.
+Ugandan men over 55 years of age reported dissatisfaction with their level of sexual activity, frequency of sexual drive, ability to have erections, and the change in their sexual performance over the past year that was statistically correlated with the severity of their LUTS.
+These data are the first from Africa to report similar findings to the evidence from North America and Europe that sexual dysfunction and LUTS are strongly linked.